haliaeetusvocifer/haliaeetusvocifer/README.md

 I'm a Software developer and technical leader with 10+ years of experience designing scalable systems, building cloud-native solutions, and leading cross-functional teams.
 Skilled in leading the design, building, adaptation, execution, and maintenance of apps and systems.

+I'm trying to embrace constant learning, and growing.
+I'm currently working towards becoming a better version of myself.

 - 🌱 I'm passionate about software architecture, system design, and team leadership
 - 💼 Expert in C#.NET, Python, Javascript, TypeScript, and cloud technologies (AWS, Azure, and now GCP)
 - 🎯 Focus areas: Backend Development, API Design, Microservices, CloudOps